raul23/search-ebooks/README.rst

 Search ebooks whose filenames satisfy a given pattern
 -----------------------------------------------------
-We want to search for the word *knowledge* but only for those ebooks whose filenames contain either *Aristotle* or *Plato* and also we want to ignore
+We want to search for the word "knowledge" but only for those ebooks whose filenames contain either "Aristotle" or "Plato" and also we want the search to be case insensitive (i.e. ignore case):
-case:

 .. code:: bash